 The film also features never-before-seen footage from Clark’s personal archives together with performances by the Beatles, the Rolling Stones, the Who, Dusty Springfield, Stevie Wonder, the Supremes, Martha Reeves and the Vandellas, Marvin Gaye, Otis Redding, Freddie Mercury of Queen and Sir Laurence Olivier.
 The DC5 were the first English group to tour America (in May 1964), thus spearheading the British Invasion.

-They achieved a record-breaking 15 consecutive Top 20 U.S. hit singles within a two-year period — more than any other group in the world except the Beatles.
-They appeared a record-breaking 18 times on “The Ed Sullivan Show,” with its weekly audience of 70 million viewers — more than any other rock, pop or R&B artist.
+They achieved a record-breaking 15 consecutive Top 20 U.S. hit singles within a two-year period — more than any other group or artist in the world except the Beatles.
+Their appearances on “The Ed Sullivan Show,” with its weekly audience of 70 million viewers, totaled more than any other rock, pop or R&B artist.
 They took the world by storm and helped change the rock scene, blasting hit after hit over the world’s radio airwaves.

-The Dave Clark Five and Beyond features scenes from their feature film Catch Us If You Can (Having a Wild Weekend in the U.S.).
-The group is seen with Lucille Ball (on whose “Lucy in London” special they guest-starred), Dean Martin, and Richard Chamberlain.
+The Dave Clark Five and Beyond features scenes from their critically acclaimed feature film Catch Us If You Can (Having a Wild Weekend in the U.S.).
+The group is seen with Dean Martin and Lucille Ball (on the aforementioned special).

 The DC5, the Beatles and the Rolling Stones were all war babies, born during the World War II.
 The film highlights the DC5’s working-class roots in war-torn England and tells in fascinating detail the story of how the five — Clark, Mike Smith (an underrated rock vocalist, as several of the luminaries in the film attest), Denis Payton, Rick Huxley and Lenny Davidson — met while training in the gym two nights a week in Tottenham and their rise to worldwide fame, selling more than 100 million records in the process.

-Clark, a fan of the legendary Buddy Rich, was the drummer and manager of the group; his drumming was a key influence on Springsteen, Max Weinberg, Van Zandt and others.
-Clark — whom Elton John praises in the film as a “stone-cold genius” — made sure they owned the masters of all their music and video appearances.
+Clark, a fan of the legendary Buddy Rich, was the drummer, songwriter, record producer and manager of the group; his drumming was a key influence on Springsteen, Max Weinberg, Van Zandt and others.
+Clark — whom Elton John praises in the film as a “stone-cold genius” — made sure they owned the recording masters of all their music and video appearances.

 Further demonstration of Clark’s business acumen was his acquisition of the pioneering classic British rock/pop series “Ready Steady Go!,” which was released on TV and video throughout the world.
 In the United States, it was released on the Disney Channel, which billed it as “a timeless treasure.”

-The Dave Clark Five and Beyond – Glad All Over will be released on DVD and Blu-ray by PBS Home Video in conjunction with the broadcast.
+The Dave Clark Five and Beyond – Glad All Over has been released on DVD and Blu-ray by PBS Home Video in conjunction with the broadcast.

 Great Performances is a production of THIRTEEN for WNET, one of America’s most prolific and respected public media providers.
 Throughout its 40 year history on public television, Great Performances has provided viewers across the country with an unparalleled showcase of the best in all genres of the performing arts, serving as America’s most prestigious and enduring broadcaster of cultural programming.
 Over the course of its four decades, the series has been the home to the greatest artists in the areas of drama, dance, musical theater, classical and popular music, providing many with their very first television exposure.